Spring in Uzès, France: Slow Living, Markets & Wisteria Walks

 La Maison d’Uzès

 Nestled in the heart of Uzès, La Maison d’Uzès offers the perfect blend of modern luxury and historic charm.
 This boutique hotel is housed in a beautifully restored building and features a serene spa, ideal for unwinding after a day of exploring the town’s cobblestone streets.
 The real highlight of this place is the stunning rooftop terrace, where guests can enjoy panoramic views of Uzès, with its iconic bell tower and surrounding landscapes.
 Whether you're enjoying a glass of local wine or simply soaking in the atmosphere, the views are sure to make your stay unforgettable.
-The hotel’s central location means you’re only a few steps away from the historic center, where local markets, charming cafés, and artisan shops await.
-A stay here offers not just a place to sleep but an experience steeped in the magic of the town.
+The hotel’s central location means you’re only a few steps away from the historic center, where local markets, charming cafés, and artisan shops are lined up for you to explore.

 Les Toits d’Uzès (Airbnb)